ssuryanarayanan/Qi-Docs/docs/Overview.rst

 Overview
 ########

-You can find code sameples for Python, .NET, Node.js, and Java in the Qi-Samples repository on GitHub.
+You can find code samples for Python, .NET, Node.js, and Java in the Qi-Samples repository on GitHub.
 You should obtain Qi REST API access keys from `qi.osisoft.com <https://qi.osisoft.com>`__ before running the sample code.